Brahminy starling

-The brahminy myna or brahminy starling (Sturnia pagodarum) is a member of the starling family of birds.
+The brahminy starling or brahminy myna (Sturnia pagodarum) is a member of the starling family of birds.
 It is usually seen in pairs or small flocks in open habitats on the plains of the Indian subcontinent.

+Taxonomy

+The brahminy starling was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
+He placed it with the thrushes in the genus Turdus and coined the binomial name Turdus pagodarum.
+The specific epithet pagodarum is Modern Latin meaning "of the temples" or "of the pagodas".
+Gmelin based his account on the "Le Martin Brame" that had been described in 1782 by the French naturalist Pierre Sonnerat in his book Voyage aux Indes orientales et à la Chine.
+Sonnerat mentioned that the bird was found on the Malabar and Coromandel Coasts of India.

+The brahminy starling was formerly placed in the genus Sturnus.
+A molecular phylogenetic study published in 2008 found that the genus was polyphyletic.
+In the reoganization to create monotypic genera, the brahminy starling was one of five starlings moved to the resurrected genus Sturnia that had been introduced in 1837 by René Lesson.
+The species is monotypic: no subspecies are recognised.

 Description

 This myna is pale buff creamy with a black cap and a loose crest.
 The bill is yellow with a bluish base.
 The iris is pale and there is a bluish patch of skin around the eye.
 The outer tail feathers have white and the black primaries of the wings do not have any white patches.
 The adult male has a more prominent crest than the female and also has longer neck hackles.
 Juveniles are duller and the cap is browner.

 The species name pagodarum is thought to be based on occurrence of the species on buildings and temple pagodas in southern India.

 Distribution and habitat

 It is a resident breeder in Nepal and India, a winter visitor to Sri Lanka and a summer visitor in parts of the western and northeastern Himalayas.
 They are spotted in the plains of Pakistan as well.
 They have musical call notes that are long, made up of a series of slurred notes that end abruptly.
 Although mainly seen on the plains, there are a few records from above 3,000m, mainly from Ladakh.

 This passerine is typically found in dry forest, scrub jungle and cultivation and is often found close to human habitations.
 They especially favour areas with waterlogged or marshy lands.